SteveJustin1963/tec-FORTH/README.md

 # Prediction
-* "This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (John Hardy 2020)
+* "This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (Hardy 2020)
 * Not enough RAM

 # Method